-Measuring distance is a dance performance about shifting viewpoints, changing points of contact, and moving points of reference; it is about allocentric and egocentric forces, about momentum and about the explosion of inertia.
-It could be a tool for locating oneself.
+Measuring distance is a dance performance about shifting viewpoints, changing points of contact, and moving points of reference; it is about allocentric and egocentric forces.

 Maria Kefirova is a dancer and choreographer based since 1992 in Montréal.
 Parallel to her work as a performer, she has been developing her own artistic practice combining dance, theatre, performance and video.
 The main focus in her work is the correlation between internal and external realities, as well as the body’s role as an interface between the two, which is at the heart of many of her works (The Nutcracker – 2014, Corps.
 Relations – 2010, Gold Meat – 2010, Manufacturing Tears – 2009).
 Through choreography she builds physical spaces for movement of attention, thought and energy (Distance – 2016, The Paradise -2015 and Why are dogs successful on stage? – 2012).
 Her work has been presented in different festivals and venues in Canada, US, Europe and Mexico.
 From 2009 to 2012, Maria was a participant at DasArts, a residential laboratory for performing arts, research and innovation located in Amsterdam.
 She teaches workshops and expands her own choreographic practice through collaborations with other artists (Miguel Melgarez, Jean -François Laporte, Hanako Hoshimi- Caines, Katie Ward, Jonathan Parant, Paul Chambers and Sameena Sitbakhan).